kjansson/minipot/README.md

 -debug          # Set to =true to enable debug output.
 -outputdir      # Which path to output session log files to.
 Defaults to current working directory.
 -id             # Global session ID.
 Used for log file names etc. Defaults to epoch.
+-networkmode    # Docker network mode to use for container.
+Defaults to "none".
+Use with caution!

 ```